 Dr. Houben was born and raised in Detroit, Michigan.
 In her spare time, she enjoys magical adventures, hiking, gardening, research, ideating, reading non-fiction, listening to podcasts, and interpersonal connection.

-Accepted insurance plans: BCBS, Optum/United Health Care, Out-of-Network, Private Pay
+Accepted insurance plans: BCBS, Aetna Out-of-Network, Private Pay

 Dr. Houben currently has a waitlist for new clients.
 If you would like to inquire about the waitlist, please call 616-259-7207.